-Discover more about the mills we are spotlighting from our Future Fabrics Virtual Expo this week.
-Gain an industry insider’s perspective on the challenges faced when producing sustainable materials, and discover how they are adapting with innovation.
+Discover more about the mills we are spotlighting from our Future Fabrics Virtual Expo this month as part of our booth at the Textile Exchange Conference 2020.

 Through its use of agricultural raw materials, the fashion industry and its supply chains are directly linked to the degradation of soil, conversion of natural ecosystems and biodiversity loss caused by conventional intensive farming practices.

 Instead, fashion needs to switch to sourcing its raw materials from regenerative and restorative production and farming systems.
 This will embed sustainability into products, with the aim of contributing positively to people and planet.